BiancaSovirlean/Bacterial-Colony/README.md

 Each contains the final grid after all generations

 ## Debug Mode
--To enable debug printing of the grid after each generation, uncomment the #define DEBUG line at the top of the file.
+-  To enable debug printing of the grid after each generation, uncomment the #define DEBUG line at the top of the file.

+## Performance Results
+-  Detailed benchmarking results, including times for each test and configuration, can be found in the [bacteria results.xlsx](bacteria results.xlsx).